cpmpercussion/homepage/_posts/2014-06-25-walking-to-the-airport-in-toronto.md

 type: post
 published: true
 meta: {}
+description: "Recently I flew on Porter airlines from Toronto to Boston - since I was at Toronto's exhibition centre in the middle of the city, I took the opportunity"
 ---

 Recently I flew on Porter airlines from Toronto to Boston - since I was at Toronto's exhibition centre in the middle of the city, I took the opportunity to walk to the airport!
 Amazing!